sebmartel/eventservice/README.md

 the cache backing the timed cache.
 This is simply to avoid needless data duplication and isn't a problem unless someone needs an accurate count.

+Space wise, the store is O(N) but at runtime, the memory needed is proportional to the number of concurrent GET /items (strictly speaking in terms of number of active references to items).
+Assuming a heavy load of 100,000 TPS , that would be 21 Mb of space to host the references needed to process the GET.

+If more than 1 concurrent GET is the norm, an improvement to the store would be to serve the results pre-sorted, which would enable the GET handler to serialize directly from the backing collection without having to sort into a temporary collection.

+The first question is to determine what sort is desired.
+It could be by id, by item timestamp or by arrival timestamp.
+The implementation could use a ConcurrentSkipListMap keyed by the desired property to weak references of the events stored in the ttl cache.
+These could be hidden behind a Collection implementation that would dereference or skip the refernces during iteration.
+A RemovalListener on the ttl cache could explicitely remove the entries in the sorted map whenever invoked to keep things tidy.

+If the sorted property is the arrival time, another option could be to leverage the fact that this is the same key as the ttl cache and use an AtomicReferenceArray of size 2^n -1 large enough to cover the ttl in milliseconds (or whatever other granularity).

+Each of array position, or bucket, is easily accessible by masking the upper bits representing the timestamp used for ordering.
+Storing the events in a ConcurrentSkipListMap yields a logN insertion time, but the N is bounded by the number of transactions over the slice of time allocated for each bucket.
+For 100,000 tps hashed into a bucket for a 1ms interval is about 1000 items: this N is very small.

+What is gained by any of these options is more predictable use of space for many concurrent GET /items, bounded by O(2N) with N being the total number of items returned, instead of O(MN) with M being the total number of concurrent GET.